-Celeb chef Gregg Wallace has teamed up with Chris Bavin (a greengrocer, who has recently swapped his town centre shop for a direct delivery fruit and veg box service) to help out everyday families to cut their weekly and monthly food shop bills - and we couldn't be more impressed.
+In the same mould as previous series, celeb foodie Gregg Wallace will team up with Chris Bavin (a greengrocer, who recently swapped his town centre shop for a direct delivery fruit and veg box service) to help everyday families to cut their weekly and monthly food shop bills - and we couldn't be more impressed.

 In fact, it's actually unbelievable how much money you can save on your food bill just by swapping from brands to budget or pre-prepared foods to fresh.